 Nydri Waterfalls, Lefkada

 Lefkada’s surreal beauty of infinite azure Ionian waters is combined with wild mountainous landscapes with green and lively vegetation even on the hottest of days.
-In the region of Nydri, you can find a Gorge that leads to the cascading waterfalls of Nydri amidst the mountains, whose endless waters end up in the beaches of Lefkada.
+In the region of Nydri, you can find a Gorge that leads to the cascading waterfalls of Nydri amidst the mountains, whose endless waters end up on the beaches of Lefkada.

 The waterfalls are accessible at approximately 350 meters and a maximum of 20 minutes away, with parking spots available and a canteen for refreshments and snacks.